-- 1. Successfully complete all the coursework described in the schedule below, with a minimum grade point average (GPA) of 2.5 and within the time allotted (three years).
-Students who have no more than six hours outstanding will be permitted to participate in the commencement ceremony as long as they are registered to complete the coursework during the summer. - 2.
-Participate in the exit interview process. - 3.
-Sign a statement of agreement with the Institute's doctrinal position. - 4.
+- 1. Successfully complete all the coursework described in the schedule below, with a minimum grade point average (GPA) of 2.5 and within the time allotted (seven years).
+Students who have no more than six hours outstanding will be permitted to participate in the commencement ceremony as long as they are registered to complete coursework during the summer. - 2.
+Demonstrate professional competency (professional component).
+See page 18. - 3.
+Demonstrate mature Christian character in relationships (relational component).
+See page 18. - 4.
+Successfully complete program requirements for internship. - $5. \ Successfully \ complete \ the \ exit-interview \ process.$ - 6.
+Create an exit-interview portfolio. - 7.
+Sign a statement of agreement with the Institute's doctrinal position. - 8.
 Pay the graduation fee.